chevah/geck/content/review.rst

 * Is there documentation for changes?
 Does the documentation make sense?

-* Are the new event documented?
+* Are the new events documented?

 * Are the removed events documented?